Fire services in South Korea: Before the Goryeo period

+Goryeo

 During the Goryeo period, a national-level firefighting system started to emerge.
 Whilst no specialized organization existed at the time, fires were still controlled and prevented via the 'Gold Coin System' (금화제도).
 This system worked on a basis of punishment and insurance.
 Any officials found guilty of arson (or otherwise causing a fire) faced immediate dismissal.
 If a fire destroyed company property, the perpetrator would be sentenced to three years of imprisonment.
 Victims of the fire would receive compensation if their house was destroyed by the fire or if they were injured by the fire.
-Local governments appointed one official to be in charge of these funds - initially with little oversight.
+Local governments appointed one official to be in charge of these funds – initially with little oversight.
 However, following a fire during the 20th year of Munjong of Goryeo's reign, these officials were subject occasional inspections by the Royal Inspectorate to ensure that the funds had not been misused.
 If the appointed individuals could not be found or were otherwise neglecting their duty, they were liable to face imprisonment or further punishment.
 Whilst this successfully did prevent some fires, the Goryeo era still suffered more fires than previous eras, as a consequence of rapid urbanization (with booming urban populations living in larger, densely-packed, flammable buildings providing ample opportunities for fires to start and spread).